Skip to main content

 What topics can Topic Trainers deliver training on?

 Certification is defined as a formal procedure by which an accredited or authorized person or agency assesses and verifies (and attests in writing by issuing a certificate) the attributes, characteristics, qualification, etc. of an individual in accordance with established requirements or standards.
 Certification in a given area of study means that the individual has undergone examination by some form of governing body or professional association that is willing to ensure a candidate’s competence in the given field of knowledge.
 In most cases, a certificate is issued for a set duration of time, at which time the candidate must recertify with the same governing body.
-For the purposes of trainer approval, in order to be considered a “certification”, the following criteria must be met:
+For the purposes of trainer approval, to be considered a “certification”, the following criteria must be met:

 • Must be verifiable through the issuing entity;